ShraboniBanerjee/Task-Manager/README.md

 # Task Manager App

-A Task Manager application built using React, Firebase Firestore for the database, and Firebase for deployment.
+A Task Manager application with drag and drop feature built using React, Firebase Firestore for the database, and Firebase for deployment.

 ## Table of Contents